 The small wrybill has a pale grey back and wings and a white front, with a black chest band during breeding.
 It measures 20 centimetres and weighs just 55 grams.
 It breeds in inland areas of the South Island during in spring and summer, then flies to North Island harbours until the end of winter.
 Its main stop-off is the Firth of Thames, winter home to 50–60% of the wrybill population.
 As the time of departure approaches, wrybills gather in large flocks and perform elaborate aerial ballets.

 Wrybills frequent the inland shingle riverbeds of the eastern South Island.
-They nest from August to January, laying two grey-blue speckled eggs among camouflaging stones.
-They often lay a second clutch, and tend to use shingle ‘islands’ for safety from predators.
+They nest from August to January, laying two camouflaged grey-blue speckled eggs among the river stones.
+They often lay a second clutch if the first fails, and can raise two broods if the first fledges early enough.
+Wrybills tend to use shingle ‘islands’ for safety from predators.
 Hydro-electricity and irrigation schemes have robbed them of these sites, introduced weeds such as lupins have crowded out nesting areas, and predators have taken a toll.
-Consequently the population is declining, with an estimated total of 5,000 in 1994.
+Consequently the population has declined, with an estimated total of 5,000 in 2012.
 They live up to 16 years, and like most other native birds are a protected species.

 New Zealand shore plover

-Scientists on Captain James Cook’s second voyage to New Zealand in 1773 discovered shore plovers (Thinornis novaeseelandiae, tuturuatu) in Dusky Sound and Queen Charlotte Sound.
+Scientists on James Cook’s second voyage to New Zealand in 1773 discovered shore plovers (Thinornis novaeseelandiae, tūturuatu) in Dusky Sound and Queen Charlotte Sound.
 Unwittingly these explorers sowed the seeds of the birds’ extinction on the mainland, as Norway rats came ashore from the ships and began devouring the easy prey.
-On the mainland the last shore plover was seen in 1871, but a population survived on South East Island in the Chatham Islands.
+On the mainland the last shore plover was seen in 1871, but a population survived on Rangatira Island in the Chatham Islands.

 Wrecked on a reef

-In 1999, 21 shore plovers were discovered on storm-exposed Western Reef off Chatham Island, 100 kilometres from the other surviving population on South East Island.
+In 1999, 21 shore plovers were discovered on storm-exposed Western Reef off Chatham Island, 100 kilometres from the other surviving population on Rangatira Island.
 Their DNA suggests that this separate group existed in isolation for at least 100 years since rats had wiped out the birds on Chatham Island.
 Within a few years of their discovery, this sea-swamped but rat-free retreat had lost its charm – the reef was taken over by seals.
-The sole surviving shore plover, named Westy, was rescued.
+The sole surviving Western Reef shore plover, named Westy, was taken into captivity, from where his offspring have been released at several secure sites.

 Unlike other shorebirds, the starling-sized shore plover nests under thick vegetation, enabling predators to approach unseen.
 Even on the distant Chatham Islands, 850 kilometres east, the surviving plovers were not safe.
 In the early 1900s, collectors depleted the population: ‘[T]he incredible number of specimens in museums both local and overseas proves how eagerly these beautiful little plovers were sought after and what a good price they would fetch.’
 1